WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 - All drafting follows the rules, formats, and standards defined in this skill.

 **Step 8: Iteration**
-After the draft, support iterative collaboration: revise specific sections, restructure content, adjust tone or complexity, add or remove lessons or modules, create or revise quizzes, rewrite learning objectives.
+After the draft, support iterative collaboration: revise specific sections, restructure content, adjust tone or complexity, add or remove lessons or modules, create or revise quizzes, rewrite learning objectives, re-tier or re-sequence Practical lessons.
 All iterations must continue to follow the rules in this skill.

 ---